Psalm 138: Judaism

 Psalm 138 is traditionally recited as a psalm of thanks and gratitude to God.

 Verse 2 is recited during Selichot.

 Verse 4 is the verse said by the mule in Perek Shirah.

 Verses 3 and 8 are recited at the end of the Amidah by people whose names begin with the first letter of the verse and end with the last letter of the verse.

 Catholic Church

-Historically, this psalm was recited or sung at the office of Vespers on Wednesdays, according to the Rule of St. Benedict.Psautier latin-français du bréviaire monastique, p.
-516, 1938/2003.
+Historically, this psalm was recited or sung at the office of Vespers on Wednesdays, according to the Rule of St. Benedict.
 In the Liturgy of the Hours, Psalm 138 is recited at Vespers on the Tuesday of the fourth week of the four weekly liturgical cycle.
 In the liturgy of the Mass, it is played on the 21st Sunday of Ordinary Time of the year, the 5th and the 17th Sunday in Ordinary Time of the year.

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Compline and the third watch of the Midnight office.